 Ohio Power Bar – Finish

-It’s only fair to point out that zinc can be maintained too.
+It’s only fair to point out that zinc can be maintained as well.
 A lot of the same maintenance (minus the steel brushes) will help keep zinc looking nice for longer, but no matter how well you take care of a zinc bar, it will never feel as good as a raw bar.
 It’s all preference though.
 All variations weigh 45-pounds and bring gains to the table, so it’s whatever.

 Ohio Power Bar – Knurl

-I realize that it’s a little bit of ‘apples to oranges’ to compare a power bar to a functional training bar, but I suspect that a lot of novice powerlifters will be coming from such bars.
+I realize that it’s a little bit of ‘apples to oranges’ to compare a power bar to a functional WOD bar, but I suspect that a lot of novice powerlifters will be coming from such bars.
 As in, I doubt that folks are giving up their Eleiko or Ivanko comp bars for a new Ohio.

 On the other hand, experienced powerlifters will be more than prepared for the Ohio Power Bar’s knurling, and possibly even more impressed with it than the knurl of their current bar.
 I say that because despite the aggressive rating of the knurl, it’s no more aggressive than a TPB or a comp bar, and while the grip is no less secure, it certainly feels more comfortable than many other bars.